The Curse of the Werewolf: Plot

-A beggar in 18th-century Spain is imprisoned by a cruel marqués after making inappropriate remarks at the nobleman's wedding feast.
-The beggar is forgotten, and survives another fifteen years.
-His sole human contact is with the jailer and his beautiful, mute daughter.
-The aging, decrepit marqués makes advances on the jailer's daughter while she is cleaning his room.
-When she refuses him, the marqués has her thrown into the dungeon with the beggar.
-The beggar, driven mad by his long confinement, rapes her and then dies.
+A beggar in 18th-century Spain is imprisoned by the cruel marqués Siniestro after making an inappropriate remark at the nobleman's wedding feast.
+The beggar is forgotten, and his sole human contact is with the jailer and his mute daughter.
+Lonely after having driven away his wife with his violent temper, the aging marqués makes advances on the jailer's daughter while she is cleaning his room.
+When she refuses him, the marqués has her thrown into the beggar's cell.
+The beggar, driven mad by his long confinement and sporting wolf fur over most of his body, rapes her and then dies.

-The girl is released the next day and sent to "entertain" the marqués.
-She kills the old man and flees.
-She is found in the forest by the kindly gentleman-scholar Don Alfredo Corledo, who lives alone with his housekeeper Teresa.
-The warm and motherly Teresa soon nurses the girl back to health; however, the girl dies after giving birth to a baby on Christmas Day, a fact that Teresa considers "unlucky".
+The jailer's daughter is released the next day and brought to the marqués.
+She kills the marqués and flees.
+She is found in the forest by the gentleman-scholar Don Alfredo Corledo, who lives alone with his housekeeper Teresa.
+Teresa is unable to treat her ailment, and the jailer's daughter dies after giving birth on Christmas Day.